carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

     # Step 3(b): Create a line-oriented coverage report.
     % llvm-cov show ./foo -instr-profile=foo.profdata

-To demangle any C++ identifiers in the ouput, use:
+To demangle any C++ identifiers in the output, use:

 .. code-block:: console